php-fig/fig-standards/proposed/clock-meta.md

 ## 2. Why Bother?

-There are currently a few libraries that do provide this functionality on packagist, however there is no interopability between these different libraries, as they ship with their own clock interfaces.
+There are currently a few libraries that provide this functionality, however there is no interopability between these different libraries, as they ship with their own clock interfaces.
 Symfony provides a package callsed `symfony/phpunit-bridge` that has a `Symfony\Bridge\PhpUnit\ClockMock` class, which allows mocking PHP's built-in time & date